wmutils/contrib/README.md

 ### mouse.sh
 Toggle usage of mouse.
-When disabling the mouse, the pointer is sent to the bottom-right corner of the screen and when enabling the mouse, the point is sent to the middle of the active window.
-Can be sourced to use it's functions in your own scripts.
+When disabling the mouse, the pointer is sent to the bottom-right corner of the screen and when enabling the mouse, the pointer is sent to the middle of the active window.
+Can be sourced to use its own functions in your own scripts.

 Depends on xorg-xinput